 higher than conservative investments, such as term deposits.

 However, the value of the investment at maturity may be linked to

 the performance of shares, so your capital is not protected and the

 risks are much higher.

-Before you invest you should be sure that you understand the
+Before you invest, make sure you understand the return being

-return being offered and whether it will compensate for the risks
+offered and whether it will compensate for the risks and what, if